 Ian Irvine vs the VG&M

-He zones in on formal portraits, such as the elegant Anna Ashton painted by Georgian artist Joseph Wright of Derby, and makes interventions that entirely changes the narrative of the original, turning them into something surreal, dark and disturbing but frequently humorous.
+Certain artworks immediately appealed to me, such as the portrait of Anna Ashton by Joseph Wright of Derby.
+I’d already been making a long series of collages using 18th and 19th century paintings as a source, but making interventions that entirely change the narrative of the original.
+Turning them into something surreal, dark and disturbing, but frequently humorous.

-His silkscreen prints invoke the spirit of artists Robert Rauschenberg and Richard Hamilton, adding layers of colour and painterly gestures, which allow the original images to remain visible through a prism of overlaid colours.
+I transferred some images to silkscreen and began making screenprints.
+Invoking the spirit of artists Robert Rauschenberg and Richard Hamilton, I added layers of colour and painterly gestures, allowing the original images to remain visible through the overlaid colours.

 Using the VG&M’s paintings in this way allowed the formal qualities of the original works to be appreciated, while turning them into something entirely different.
 Something related to Pop Art prints of the 1960s and 70s.